gplima89/AzureFileLifeCycleAudit/README.md

 4. Inside, find the CSV file named `LifeCycleAudit_YYYYMMDD_HHMMSS.csv`
 5. Download and review the audit report

-### Step 9: Schedule the Runbook (Optional)
+### Step 8: Schedule the Runbook (Optional)

 1. In the runbook page, click **Schedules** > **+ Add a schedule**
 2. Click **Link a schedule to your runbook**
 3. Click **+ Add a schedule**
 4. Configure the schedule:
-   - **Name**: e.g., `Daily-File-Share-Audit`
+   - **Name**: e.g., `Daily-StorageAccount1-Audit` (use descriptive names for multiple schedules)
    - **Starts**: Choose your start date/time
    - **Recurrence**: Select **Recurring**
    - **Recur every**: `1 Day` (or your preferred frequency)
 5. Click **Create**
+6. **Enter the runbook parameters** for this schedule:
+   - **StorageAccountName**: e.g., `mystorageaccount`
+   - **FileShareName**: e.g., `myfileshare`
+   - **ResourceGroupName**: e.g., `myresourcegroup` (optional)
-6. **No parameters are needed** - click **OK** to link the schedule
+7. Click **OK** to link the schedule
-7. The runbook will now execute automatically according to the schedule
+8. The runbook will execute automatically according to the schedule with these parameters

+**Creating Multiple Schedules:**
+- You can create multiple schedules with different parameters to audit different storage accounts/file shares
+- Each schedule can have its own timing and parameter set
+- Example: `Daily-Production-Audit`, `Weekly-Archive-Audit`, etc.

 ## Usage

 ### Manual Execution

-The script reads configuration from Automation Variables - no parameters are required:
+The script uses parameters for flexible configuration:

 1. Navigate to your runbook in Azure Automation
 2. Click **Start**
+3. Enter the required parameters:
+   - **StorageAccountName**: Name of your storage account
+   - **FileShareName**: Name of the file share to audit
+   - **ResourceGroupName**: (Optional) Resource group containing the storage account
-3. Click **OK** (no parameters needed)
+4. Click **OK**
-4. Monitor the output
+5. Monitor the output

 The script will automatically:
-- Read `StorageAccountName`, `FileShareName`, and `ResourceGroupName` from Automation Variables
 - Connect using Managed Identity
-- Enumerate files and create the audit CSV
+- Enumerate files from the specified file share
+- Create timestamped audit CSV
 - Upload to the `AuditLifeCycle` folder
 - Clean up files older than 31 days

 ### Scheduled Execution

-Once scheduled, the runbook will execute automatically according to your configured schedule, creating timestamped audit files and maintaining the 31-day retention policy.
+Once scheduled, the runbook will execute automatically with the parameters you specified in the schedule configuration, creating timestamped audit files and maintaining the 31-day retention policy.

-### Updating Configuration
+### Multiple Storage Accounts

+To audit multiple storage accounts or file shares:

+1. Create separate schedules for each storage account/file share combination
+2. Each schedule can have:
+   - Different timing (daily, weekly, monthly)
-To change storage account, file share, or resource group:
+   - Different parameters (storage account, file share, resource group)

-1. Go to **Shared Resources** > **Variables** in your Automation Account
-2. Click on the variable you want to change
-3. Update the **Value**
-4. Click **Save**

-Changes take effect immediately on the next runbook execution.
+   - Different naming for easy identification

+**Example Schedule Setup:**
+- Schedule 1: `Daily-Production-Share` → `storageacct1 / prodshare`
+- Schedule 2: `Weekly-Archive-Share` → `storageacct1 / archiveshare`
+- Schedule 3: `Daily-DevStorage-Share` → `storageacct2 / devshare`

 ## Output